hci-lab-um/heuristics-for-test-tool-design/Heuristics/H04-Communication.md

 There is a persona [worked example here in this repository on building ideas for personas](../How-To/Activities/Persona-Building.md) including communication preferences.

-To help you with these activities here are links to some external sites with "how to" information:
+To help you with these activities here are links to an external site with "how to" information:
 - Look at the [DISC profile communication preferences](https://tonyrobbins.com/disc/) either to inform personas, or to carry out DISC profiling - not to run a profile on everyone, but to think about the different communication needs and preferences shown in that model.

 ### Quality Attributes